isomerpages/moe-chijkcp/_co-curricular/CCE/Sexuality Education Programme for Primary 6.md

-8. Parents may opt their children out of the Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.
+1. Parents may opt their children out of the Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers. <br>

-9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form is downloadable [here](https://form.gov.sg/#!/error/404). _(BROKEN LINK)_ The completed opt-out form is to be submitted by 31 January 2023.
+2. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form is downloadable&nbsp;[here](https://form.gov.sg/#!/error/404). _(BROKEN LINK)_ The completed opt-out form is to be submitted by 31 January 2023. <br>

-10. Parents can contact the school at 6344 3072 for discussion or to seek clarification about the school’s sexuality education programme.
+3. Parents can contact the school at 6344 3072 for discussion or to seek clarification about the school’s sexuality education programme.

-11. Parents, who wish to attend the school sexuality education lessons, should contact the school to make the necessary arrangements.